 - The date and time of the event.

 - The display names of any suspected disrupters.

 - The nature of the disruption (i.e., what did they do?).

 U-M’s agreement with Zoom stipulates that content shared in Zoom meetings and all other data associated with the use of the U-M Zoom service is owned by U-M and cannot be shared.

 For more information, refer to Privacy, Security, Compliance, and Videoconferencing.

-For more information on being recorded, refer to Recording and Privacy Concerns FAQ for details on video conferencing recording and privacy.
+For more information on being recorded, refer to Recording and Privacy Concerns FAQ.
+This page includes details on videoconferencing recording and privacy.

-If a meeting host is recording the session and you do not want to be recorded, do not click “Continue” when the recording prompt appears on your screen and you will be taken out of the meeting.
+If a meeting host is recording the session and you do not want to be recorded, do not click “Continue” when the recording prompt appears on your screen.
+You will then be taken out of the meeting.

-Refer to Zoom: Accounts for People Who Leave U-M to find out what happens to your account when you leave the University.
+Refer to Zoom: Accounts for People Who Leave U-M to find out what happens to your U-M Zoom account when you leave the university.